Please note: we have chosen to use BCE (Before Common Era) rather than BC (Before Christ) and CE (Common Era) rather than AD (Anno Domini)

-Scapula ordered the Iceni tribe to surrender their weapons even though they had agreed to support the Romans.
-A number of the Iceni rebelled but were put down by the Romans.
+Scapula ordered the Iceni tribe to surrender their weapons, even though they had agreed to support the Romans.
+A number of the Iceni rebelled but were soon defeated.
 Prastagus took over as King of the Iceni.

 The Romans defeated the Deceangli tribe of North Wales

 The town of Londinium was founded and a bridge built across the River Thames.
 Roads were built across the South of England.